Dewan Farooque Motors: History

-Dewan Farooque Motors Limited was incorporated on 28 December 1998.

-Dewan Farooque partnered with Korean brands like Hyundai and Kia to produce its first car on January 15, 2000.
-The company received an extraordinary response especially for its Hyundai Santro and Hyundai Shahzore models.
-Company sales grew well until 2008 when it faced various challenges.
+Dewan Farooque Motors Company Limited was incorporated in December 1998 by Dewan Yousuf Farooqui to assemble Hyundai and Kia vehicles in Pakistan.
+This followed an earlier introduction of Kia cars in 1994 by Naya Daur Motors, which reportedly collected around Rs 800 million in booking fees from approximately 16,000 customers but delivered only a limited number of vehicles before its collapse.

+Dewan Farooque Motors established a manufacturing facility in Sujawal, Sindh, at a cost of PKR 1.8 billion.
+Completed in about seven months, it was among the first automotive plants in the country to employ robotic paint systems.
+Between 2000 and 2011, Dewan Farooque Motors produced 95,429 vehicles, including Kia Spectra, Kia Sportage, Hyundai Santro models, and 50,000 Shehzore trucks.
 In 2009, automobile production stopped.
 After a gap of three years, Dewan Farooque Motors produced a few hundred cars in fiscal year 2014 and 2015 based on its old inventory.
 Dewan Farooque Motors in October 2016 announced that the company would start assembling vehicles in 2017 again.

+In 2016, Dewan Farooque agreed to resume production of vehicles of South Korea based SsangYong, as Daehan-Dewan at its assembly plant in Sujawal.

 On 19 January 2018, Dewan Farooque Motors announced it has received approval for its Brownfield plant from the Engineering Development Board and is expected to resume vehicle production from February 2018.
 On February 25, 2018 Dewan launched a cargo pickup truck under the popular Shehzore nameplate in collaboration with Daehan Motors (Vietnam).